 - Undergraduate degree helpful, MSW not required but useful; or six years of direct social service experience.
 Appreciation given for those already working in the youth service community.

 - One year of experience with homeless or at-risk youth and young adults.

 - Demonstrated ability to work well with diverse populations, including youth of color and LGBTQ youth.

-- Preference for bilingual or multilingual candidates.
+- Preference for bilingual, multilingual and non-traditional candidates

 TEEN FEED IS AN EQUAL OPPORTUNITY EMPLOYER

 Teen Feed works with the community to offer support to meet basic needs, build strong relationships, and ally with homeless youth as they meet their future off the streets.
 Teen Feed responds to the most basic needs of homeless youth with three (3) integrated programs: Teen Feed Meal Program, Street Talk Outreach Program (STOP), and Service Links for Youth (SLY).
 No longer a stand-alone program, Youth Access to Care is now imbedded deeply into all core support programming.
 See the Idealist.org listing HERE.

 The Street Talk Outreach Program (STOP) is a program of Teen Feed aimed at meeting the needs of high-risk youth who avoid traditional social service agencies.
 STOP sends out teams of staff, community volunteers, youth continuum partners, and peer outreach workers to meet youth in their own environment—the streets and alleys where they spend most of their time.
 The STOP Support Coordinator plays an integral role on this team, leading in partnership with the STOP Outreach boots on the ground to supervise and support peer interns, collect metrics for trend analysis, and lead the charge for health and housing referrals and homelessness prevention.
 STOP meets youth “where they are.”